Aladin147/BLKWDS_Manager/journal_v2.md

 **Note: This is a continuation of the original Journal.md file.
 The original journal contains the complete project history and should be preserved.**

+## 2025-07-03: Improved Changelog Management

+Today we improved the changelog management process to avoid recurring issues with duplicate headings and inconsistent formatting.
+This work involved several key improvements:

+1. **Restructured the Changelog Format**:
+   - Changed from using Markdown headings for categories to using bold text
+   - This avoids duplicate heading warnings from Markdown linters
+   - Maintained the same information structure while improving compatibility

+2. **Created Documentation and Templates**:
+   - Added a comprehensive changelog management guide in docs/development/changelog_management.md
+   - Created a template file in docs/templates/changelog_template.md
+   - Documented best practices for changelog updates

+3. **Developed a Helper Script**:
+   - Created scripts/update_changelog.dart to automate changelog updates
+   - The script automatically increments the version number
+   - It adds a new version entry with the current date
+   - It maintains the consistent structure

+These improvements will save time and reduce frustration when updating the changelog in the future.
+The new structure is more robust and less prone to linting issues, while still maintaining the same level of information and readability.

 ## 2025-07-03: Fixed Settings Controller Test

 Today we fixed the compilation issues in the settings_controller_test.dart file.
 This work involved several key improvements: